-Intermediaries continue to offer their clients our lending products and services, while we continue to maintain full control of client relationships.
-This enables products to be offered through intermediaries comprising of commercial lending, residential and commercial buy-to-let and mixed use buy-to-let mortgages and are designed to be flexible and collaborative so that the Bank can adopt the most appropriate strategy for intermediaries and their clients.
+Intermediaries continue to offer their clients our lending products and services, while we maintaining full control of client relationships.
+This enables showcasing our product line, including commercial lending, residential and commercial buy-to-let and mixed use buy-to-let mortgages, showcased to the customers through intermediaries; while affording an opportunity to infuse flexibility and adaptability to our products so that they could get blended with the exact need and demand of the intermediaries and their clients.